tytydraco/yessleep/out/I_am_a_Palestinian_trying_to_escape_the_Israeli_War_But_something_has_been_stalking_me.md

 “And what if they continue to fight forever, the Jinn and the Golem?”
 I asked.
 Wahib just shook his head.

 I noticed I still had internet on my phone, however.
 I decided to write down what happened with one hand.
 I can’t use my other hand, and my arm is extremely swollen.
 A piece of the bone is poking out through the skin.
 I really hope I can find medical attention somehow.

 All I know now is that we somehow got trapped in this empty shadow world when the Golem chose us as its victims.

 And I don’t know if I’ll ever get out.

+\*\*\*

+As the night progressed, we kept wandering through the empty, dark streets.
+Hours and hours passed, but the Sun never seemed to come up.
+We wandered for days, but couldn’t find any sign of the Jinn or the Golem.

+We started going into houses and looking for weapons.
+One house had automatic rifles, grenades and ammo.
+Wahib and I both took some.

+On the third day, we heard hissing like the sizzling of electricity from far away.
+We went forward and found the Jinn, half-dead and covered in deep gashes.
+The fire in his eyes had faded to almost nothing.

+“The Golem has won,” it said, pointing down the road.
+There, I saw it standing, one arm ripped off but its eyes triumphant.
+It rushed at us, and Wahib and I opened fire.

+It came like a runaway train pounding the street and smashed into Wahib, clawing him with its one remaining hand.
+He died, but as he died, he pulled the pin on a grenade.

+A fiery explosion rocked the street as the Golem disappeared in the blast.
+With a popping sound, the world came back, the streets filled with scared and starving people.

+I was home.